GenesisFR/DS1TroubleshootingGuide/README.md

 ## Booted back to the main menu after beating Gom

 The multiplayer and anything related to it was disabled in the GOG/Steam version.
-Use [Killah's fix](#enable-loa).
+Use the [LOA fix](#enable-loa).

 Note: you'll need to [convert your save to LOA](#convert-ds-saves-to-loa).